EliasB8/100-days-of-code/log.md

 ### Day 81: September 24 Thursday, 2020
 **Today's Progress**: I continued working on the scatterplot project and I am almost done, left with tooltip and legend!
 It is fun working with d3 I love it!!

+### Day 82: September 25 Friday, 2020
+**Today's Progress**: I completed the scatterplot project.
+And now it is live ...
+2 down 3 more to go for Data Visualization cert @freeCodeCamp ...
+Projects Getting tougher and me feeling CONFIDENT!!

+Here is th link https://eliasb8.github.io/visualize-data-with-a-scatterplot-graph/